Grant-Allan/cop4331-group2/Artifacts/architecture.md

 * Player (person): The user of the game.
 The player directly controls the Game with user input.
 Only one person may use the game at a time.
 * Game Context (Software System): The context created when the Player executes our product game.
 * Main Menu Container: The main menu is the container which allows the Player to access all aspects of our project such as the settings, leaderboard, quit, and most importantly the minigame loop.
-* Minigame Loop: The minigame loop provides the Player with a series of minigames that the Player must beat in order to advance.
+* Minigame Loop Container: The minigame loop provides the Player with a series of minigames that the Player must beat in order to advance.
 The Player's score and health will be updated throughout the Minigame loop.